Mitigation Controls

 For Enumeration attack protection, they are multiple parameters of requests - control will act only if all specified parameters/values are met.

 For some controls, like Enumeration attack protection or Rate abuse protection, in the Scope filters section, you can use the session context parameters to quickly select parameters from the list of ones, that were defined as important in API Sessions.
 Use the Add custom option in this section to add as filters the parameters that are currently not presented in API Sessions.
-If you do so, these parameters will be added to API Sessions' context parameters as well.
+If you do so, these parameters will be added to API Sessions' context parameters as well (hidden, meaning you will see these parameters in session details if they are presented in requests, but you will not see them in API Session context parameter configuration).

 For specifying advanced conditions, you can use regular expressions.